Whatever happened to "real" bodybuilding?

 No matter, it's called "bodybuilding" for a reason, and as represented by the photo (at right) of eight-time Ms. Olympia champion, Lenda Murray, elite women "bodybuilders" used their athleticism (intense weight training and aerobics) to manifest exquisite balance and symmetry, and outstanding clarity of each muscule group.
 Athleticism is required to be a bodybuilder.

 Athleticism is NOT required to be in a beauty pageant.
-A beauty pageant does not involve the actual manifestation of any athletic prowess, or physical acuity, or skill-based athleticism, and is NOT a competitive sporting event.
-Given the aforementioned, several organizations offer a "Bikini" division, and an "athletic" division, and a "figure" division which clearly have abolutely nothing to do with actual "body . . . building."
+A beauty pageant does not involve the actual manifestation of any athletic prowess, or physical acuity, or building muscle mass, or skill-based athleticism, and is NOT a "physically competitive" sporting event.

 As validated by the following photos, the physiques of Serena Williams, Gail Deavers, and Florence Griffith-Joyner clearly manifest more natural "bodybuilding" development than many if not most of the current crop of women engaged in professional and amateur bodybuilding.
 Unlike the bulk of today's crop of women's bodybuilders, these women are elite athletes.